-FATHER, MOTHER & SON… for just seven days (1st of 7 parts)
+Father, Mother & Son… for just seven days (1st of 7 parts)

 Yes, an angel came from heaven, transmogrified himself into a baby boy and presented himself to someone I would just refer to as ate (a-te) Baby.
 Ate is how we call in Filipino a sibling (or any woman) older than us.

 That Tuesday morning, while I was preparing for work, ate Baby came.
 Even without me seeing the one calling out my name from outside of our house, I was pretty sure it was her.
 That bass booming voice was so familiar.